youngryul/uparupaJournal/replit.md

 - ✓ Added user session management and protected routes
 - ✓ Updated diary entries to be user-specific
 - ✓ Added logout functionality with user greeting display
+- ✓ Migrated database from Neon to Supabase for improved functionality

 ## System Architecture